nix-community/nixdoc/README.md

     # Arguments

+    a
-    - a: The first number
+    : The first number

+    b
-    - b: The second number
+    : The second number

   */
   add = a: b: a + b;
 }
 ````

+> Note: Within nixpkgs the convention of using [definition-lists](https://www.markdownguide.org/extended-syntax/#definition-lists) for documenting arguments has been established.

 ## Custom nixdoc format (Legacy)